marcduiker/azure-functions-university/lessons/typescript/queue/README.md

    > ❔ **Question** - How many times is the breakpoint hit?

-   > ❔ **Question** - Once the function has stopped retrying, is there a `myqueue-items-poison` queue?
+   > ❔ **Question** - Once the Function has stopped retrying, is there a `myqueue-items-poison` queue?
 Does it contain the message you created?

 ## 3.4.
 Change the Queue triggered Function